Pizza Dough Fermentation: Room Temperature vs Cold Fermentation

 This sequence lets the yeast get established, the gluten develop without interference, and the oil add tenderness without compromising structure.

-Room temperature pizza dough fermentation
+Room temperature fermentation details

 Room temperature pizza dough fermentation, also called bulk fermentation or same-day fermentation, means letting your dough rise at 68-78°F (20-26°C).
 It is faster and more straightforward, making it ideal for same-day pizza.